h-griffin/datingapp/README.md

 # ========= SECTION 16 =========

 ## identity and role management feature learning goals
+- refactor to use asp.net identity
+- role meanagement
+- policy based authorization
+- identity types
+    - user manager<t>
+    - sign in manager<t>
+    - role manager<t>

+- why? asp.net identity?
+    - battle harened, written and tested by microsoft
+    - comes with a password hasher with 10,000 salt itterations
+        - ours does 1 salt itteration
+        - passwords  an always be gotten from hash if DB is compromised, 10k is more complex than 1
+    - full framework for managing members and roles
+    - provides entity framework schema to create needed tables
+        - highly customizable

+- scratingh the surface of identity
+    - not covering email validation
+    - not covering forgotten passwords

+## setting up the entities
+- app user.cs
+    - derive from identityUSer
+        - give key type int
+        - creates feilds for us
+        - can see id username and passwordhash are trying to override from parent class (identity built in)
+        - delete id username passwprd hash and salts

+- app role.cs
+    - derive from app role : Identity role<int>
+    - many to many relationship
+        - list of roles user are in
+        - each app user can have multiple roles and each role can contain multiple users

+- app user role .cs
+    - join entities
+    - prop for User and Role

+- app role.cs
+    - add colelction of user roles
+    - do same thins in app user class to complete relationship

+- app user.cs
+    - add collection of user roles

+- app user role is acting as join table

+- app user role.cs
+    - derive from Identity user role<int>

+- fix errors from changing classes

+- account controller
+    - password salt is here and in seed data
+    - remove anything related to creating pw hash and salt
+    - in register() and login()

+- seed.cs
+    - remove pw hash salt in foreach in seed users

+## configuring db context
 -

 # add later list
 - unlike user feature